AdaPool: Exponential Adaptive Pooling for Information-Retaining Downsampling: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a pooling method for the preservation of informative features based on adaptive exponential weighting.
-The parameterized fusion of the exponential maximum eMPool and exponential average eDSCWPool creates a regionally-adaptive method that we name adaPool.
+In this paper, we have proposed adaPool, a pooling method for the preservation of informative features based on adaptive exponential weighting.
+It is a regionally-adaptive method that uses the parameterized fusion of the exponential maximum eMPool and exponential average eDSCWPool.
 The weights of adaPool can be used to invert the pooling operation (adaUnPool), to achieve upsampling.

-We have tested our approach on image and video classification, image similarity, object detection, image and frame super-resolution tasks, as well as frame interpolation to demonstrate the merits of our proposed approach when faced with various challenges such as capturing global and local information, or to consider 2D image data and 3D video data.
-Over all tasks, and using a variety of network backbones and experiment settings, adaPool consistently outperforms any other method while computational latencies and memory use remain modest.
+We have tested our approach on image and video classification, image similarity, object detection, image and frame super-resolution tasks, as well as frame interpolation.
+The experiments consistently demonstrate the merits of our proposed approach when faced with various challenges such as capturing global and local information, or to consider 2D image data and 3D video data.
+Over all downstream tasks, and using a variety of network backbones and experiment settings, adaPool systematically outperforms any other method while computational latencies and memory use remain modest.
 Based on these extensive experiments, we believe adaPool is a good alternative for currently popular pooling operators.